A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Introduction

 Due to the stiff field term and collision term, applying the DLR method to the VPFP system in the high-field regime is not straightforward.
 Explicit time integration requires restrictive time steps \(\Delta t=\mathcal{O}(\varepsilon)\).
 This necessitates asymptotic-preserving (AP) schemes, which allow \(\varepsilon\)-independent time steps while recovering the correct macroscopic limit \cite{jin1999efficient, jin2022asymptotic}.
-While AP schemes for the VPFP system are well-established for full-tensor methods \cite{jin2011asymptotic, carrillo2021variational, zhu2017hypocoercivity}, extending them to the DLR framework is non-trivial.
-The central difficulty lies in the Fokker--Planck operator on the right-hand side of \eqref{eq:VPFP}: the spatially varying field \(E(x,t)\) creates a strong coupling between \(x\) and \(v\) that destroys the separability required for efficient low-rank projection\footnote{The separability is not an issue if one uses the original formulation \eqref{eq:VPFP-original}.
+While AP schemes for the VPFP system are well-established for full-tensor methods \cite{jin2011asymptotic, carrillo2021variational, zhu2017hypocoercivity}, extending them to the DLR framework is non-trivial. \modifysecond{Recent works have developed AP DLR formulations for several kinetic models, including linear transport equations in the diffusion limit~\cite{ding2021dynamical,einkemmer2021asymptotic,einkemmer2024asymptotic}, the nonlinear Boltzmann equation in the fluid limit~\cite{einkemmer2025asymptotic}, and the radiative transfer equation \cite{FKP25}.
+In these models, the collision operator is local in space and acts only on the velocity (or angular) variable, so its action on a low-rank ansatz preserves the separable structure and admits an efficient low-rank projection.} The central difficulty in the present setting lies in the Fokker--Planck operator on the right-hand side of \eqref{eq:VPFP}: the spatially varying field \(E(x,t)\) creates a strong coupling between \(x\) and \(v\) that destroys the separability required for efficient low-rank projection\footnote{The separability is not an issue if one uses the original formulation \eqref{eq:VPFP-original}.
 However, this form makes the design of an AP scheme difficult.}.
 This non-separability issue was addressed in \cite{coughlin2022efficient} by evolving the quotient $f/M$ rather than $f$, followed by a complicated change of variables.
 In this paper, we propose a direct approach: a conservative and separable discretization of the Fokker--Planck operator that allows efficient low-rank projection without variable transformation or full tensor reconstruction.
 Furthermore, the stiff Fokker--Planck operator in the low-rank framework requires careful time discretization to ensure stability.
 We propose both first-order and second-order low-rank IMEX schemes.
 For the first-order scheme, we prove an AP property when the field fluctuation is small.

 The rest of this paper is organized as follows.
 Section~\ref{sec:dlr_algorithm} establishes the dynamical low-rank formulation for the VPFP system.
 Section~\ref{sec:discretization} describes the separable, conservative discretization of the Fokker--Planck operator and its low-rank projection.
 Section~\ref{sec:time_discretization} presents the fully discrete first-order and second-order low-rank IMEX schemes.
 Section~\ref{sec:AP} provides the asymptotic-preserving analysis for the first-order low-rank scheme.
 Section~\ref{sec:numerical_experiments} reports numerical experiments demonstrating the accuracy and robustness of the proposed methods, and we conclude in Section~\ref{sec:con}.